-Prediction markets put the probability at 12%: Fannie Mae IPO before 2027.
-Currently, markets see this as unlikely (12% YES).
-Sign in to access your account and subscription.
+Prediction markets put the probability at 6%: Fannie Mae IPO before 2027.
+Currently, markets see this as unlikely (6% YES).
+An IPO for Fannie Mae and Freddie Mac would bring an end to government conservatorship of the companies.

-Polymarket prices this at 12c YES with $162K in volume.
+Polymarket prices this at 6c YES with $173K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.